loganmarchione/loganmarchione.com/content/posts/2022/09p3/index.md

 ## 10-inch racks

 The 10-inch rack (aka "half-rack") [isn't a standard](http://rtsound.net/half-rack-compatible-equipment/) (that I could find).
-Instead, it's more like a general consensus (kind of like we've unofficially settled on [two sizes of toilet seat lid](https://www.toiletseats.com/education-and-inspiration/articles/how-to-measure-a-toilet-seat/)).
-As such, all equipment advertised as 10-inches or half-rack *might* not be compatible.
+Instead, it's more like a general consensus (kind of like how we've unofficially settled on [two sizes of toilet seat lid](https://www.toiletseats.com/education-and-inspiration/articles/how-to-measure-a-toilet-seat/)).
+Therefore, all equipment advertised as 10-inches or half-rack *might* not be compatible.

 {{< figure src="20220830_002.png" width="100%" alt="half-rack measurements" attr="Image from Wikipedia" attrlink="https://en.wikipedia.org/wiki/19-inch_rack#10-inch_rack">}}